 Biography / Artist Statement

-“I guess I was born an artist – I am not able to remember when I didn’t have a crayon, pencil, or brush in my hand,” declares Toni Arnett.
+“I guess I was born an artist – I am unable to remember when I didn’t have a crayon, pencil, or brush in my hand,” declares Toni Arnett.

-To her, school was very boring, so when the tests were passed out she would just draw horses on them.
-They passed her anyway, but she does not know why.
+To Toni, school was very boring, so when the tests were passed out she would just draw horses on them.
+They passed her anyway, but she doesn’t know why.

 College was different.
 She studied hard and made good grades getting a degree in business rather than following her passion in art.
 She now knows that doing what one loves is the secret to a rich fulfilling life.
 Toni also learned it’s never too late.